Quick Start Guide to Function Approximations with Minterpy#

 Assessing 1D interpolant accuracy#

-Looking at the plot above, you might conclude that the interpolant is not accurate enough as an approximation of the original function.
-However, relying on a plot to draw such conclusions is not always possible, especially when dealing with functions in higher dimensions.
+Looking at the plot above, you might conclude that the interpolant is not accurate enough.
+But relying on a plot alone is not always possible, especially in higher dimensions.

-The infinity norm provides a quantitative measure of the greatest error of the interpolant over the entire domain of the function.
-It is defined as:
+The infinity norm provides a quantitative measure of the greatest (worst-case) error over the entire domain of the function:

 \[ \lVert f - Q \rVert_\infty = \sup_{-1 \leq x \leq 1} \lvert f(x) - Q(x) \rvert \]

-You can estimate the infinity norm based on the \(1'000\) query points as follows:
+You can estimate the infinity norm based on a fine grid of test points, say \(1'000\) points:

 np.max(np.abs(fun_1d(xx_test_1d) - interp_1d(xx_test_1d)))